Gillet: Company background and design of the Vertigo

 Tony Gillet was a successful racing driver, winning the Belgian hill-climb championship in 1979 and 1980 and competing in two Dakar Rallies.
 In 1982 he became the Belgian importer for Donkervoort, a Dutch Lotus Super Seven-styled car.
 In January 1990 he broke the 0 to 100 km/h record for production cars with a time of 3.85 seconds in a specially modified Donkervoort.
 The Vertigo held the 0–100 km/h record for production cars at 3.1 seconds, but this has since been broken.

 The first Vertigo prototype was finished in 1991 and shown at the 71st Brussels Auto Show in January 1992.
 In the following two years the car was finalised for production.
 It was shown at the Paris and Geneva car shows in 1993.
 Two more cars were built: a second prototype to finalise production design and the first production car, which was used for certification, including the frontal crash-test, seat anchorage resistance and safety belts anchorage resistance tests.

 The production Vertigo differed from the first prototype in materials and design.
 The chassis was fabricated from carbon fibre and honeycomb materials (a technology directly borrowed from Formula One), ensuring greater strength and stiffness, while saving 58 kg in chassis weight.
 The body was given more fluid lines with higher side windows and retractable headlights, making it closer to the first design drawings.

-A Vertigo was sold to Philippe Streiff, a former Formula One racing driver who is handicapped after an accident during pre-season testing in 1989.
-This Vertigo was modified to be joystick-controlled and given an automatic transmission.

 Gillet introduced the Vertigo .5 at Brussels in January 2008.
 It incorporates features from the Vertigo race car used in the 2007 FIA GT race series.

 Famous Vertigo-owners are Prince Albert of Monaco and the French singer and actor Johnny Hallyday.

 In 2015, Zagato released a car based on the chassis of the Vertigo .5 at the Concorso d'Eleganza Villa d'Este: the Zagato Maserati Mostro.
 In 2017, Albert II, Prince of Monaco visited the factory in order to show his support for Gillet.
 During the same year, Gillet had the opportunity to collaborate with the company Transnubel by producing 3,750,000 cubes in composite intended to the Belgian nuclear industry.

 In 2019, Gillet constructed a rolling chassis of Zagato Maserati Mostro, which is the first in a series of five.